Where the fine software grows

 Hello out there!

 I am a professional programmer, and when I have time I work on several cool open source projects.
 Find them useful, interesting, inspiring - or contribute!
-To contact me, send email to 'arno att unkrig dott de', or (for JANINO) use the mailing list.
+To contact me, send email to 'arno att unkrig dott de'.

 - A super-small, super-fast Java™ compiler for embedded applications where you want to compile code on-the-fly into byte code which is executed in the running JVM.
 Includes a Java™ disassembler.